DeepMind compares the way children and AI explore

 In another test, children aged four to six were told to complete two mazes in three phases.
 In the first phase, they explored the maze in a no-goal condition, a “sparse” condition with a goal and no immediate rewards, and a “dense” condition with both a goal and rewards leading up to it.
 In the second phase, the children were tasked with once again finding the goal item, which was in the same location as during exploration.
 In the final phase, they were asked to find the goal item but with the optimal route to it blocked.

 Initial data suggests that children are less likely to explore an area in the dense rewards condition, according to the researchers.
-However, the lack of exploration doesn’t hurt their performance in the final phase.
+However, the lack of exploration doesn’t hurt children’s performance in the final phase.
 This isn’t true of AI agents — typically, dense rewards make agents less incentivized to explore and lead to poor generalization.

 “Our proposed paradigm [allows] us to identify the areas where agents and children already act similarly and those in which they do not,” concluded the coauthors.
 “This work only begins to touch on a number of deep questions regarding how children and agents explore … In asking [new] questions, we will be able to acquire a deeper understanding of the way that children and agents explore novel environments, and how to close the gap between them.”